Small Talks — build deeper personal connections within your distributed team

 Not on Remeet yet?
 Let’s get in touch for a quick demo.

-- Preliminary agenda in the calendar — within 24 hours of all-meets, you’ll see a preliminary agenda right from your calendar.
+- Preliminary agenda in the calendar — within 24 hours of sync hour, you’ll see a preliminary agenda right from your calendar.
 Some of our users have asked for an ability to see the preliminary schedule without a living calendar app.
 This capability requires a G Suite or Office 365 calendar integration.

 - Multiple security improvements — we are continuously improving the security of Remeet and currently working to make it fully GDPR compliant.
 If you notice any degradation in user experience, please let us know.